 Worried that neither of them would be able to work during Matt’s intense treatment, Yi realized she needed to figure out how they were going to pay for the care he needed.
 Reading scary statistics online about how cancer treatments can bankrupt families and lead to poor outcomes for patients, only fueled Yi’s determination.

 That’s when she found Family Reach and enrolled in our Financial Planning for Cancer program, developed in partnership with the Foundation for Financial Planning (FFP) and the Financial Planning Association (FPA).
-Our Resource Navigators quickly paired Yi and Matt with a pro-bono financial planner, Craig C., who helped them secure financial resources, manage their cash flow and debt, review medical insurance and disability options, and realign priorities while Matt was in treatment.
+Our Resource Navigators quickly paired Yi and Matt with one of our pro-bono Certified Financial Planner™ professionals who helped them secure financial resources, manage their cash flow and debt, review medical insurance and disability options, and realign priorities while Matt was in treatment.

-“As much as we want everyone to plan a long-term future, Yi and Matt included, I just wanted Yi to have permission and understand that maybe that wasn’t the most important thing for today,” Craig said.
+“As much as we want everyone to plan a long-term future, Yi and Matt included, I just wanted Yi to have permission and understand that maybe that wasn’t the most important thing for today,” their financial planner said.

 Planning for the other side of cancer

-As Matt focused on healing, Yi worked with Craig to adjust their retirement funds to better align with their current situation, ensuring they could access their money if they needed to use it for treatment costs in the near future.
+As Matt focused on healing, Yi worked with their volunteer financial planner to adjust their retirement funds to better align with their current situation, ensuring they could access their money if they needed to use it for treatment costs in the near future.
 They also discussed spending and income, developing a budgeting plan focused on sustaining as much of their lifestyle as possible while also preparing for the unknown future of Matt’s treatment course.

 Matt expressed his gratitude for the pro-bono program, saying “For me, it’s a huge peace of mind because my big concern is that Yi’s taken care of if I’m not here.”